-The new terminal is being constructed on the site of an abandoned grain mill originally built in 1926.
-Since some of Prince Rupert’s prime domestic real estate is located close to the site, the project was subject to a high degree of public scrutiny regarding dust emissions, noise and safety.
+Built on the site of an abandoned grain terminal originally built in 1926, and located close to some of Prince Rupert’s prime domestic real estate, the project was subject to a particularly high degree of public scrutiny regarding dust emissions, noise and safety.

-Again, keeping in mind the primary goal, the terminal includes numerous design features that will minimize these concerns:
+The terminal design includes numerous design features to minimize these concerns:

 - Low speed material handling equipment

-- A fully enclosed material handling system (conveyors, bucket elevators and silos)
+- Fully enclosed material handling system (conveyors, bucket elevators and silos)

 - High capacity silo aeration and ventilation system